 The trial and error involved in realising an idea is brutal, especially when you’re only working with what’s available.

 After 5 years of studying and working in design, I started building a technology company with the lifeblood of one beautiful product launch.
 Having conducted a lot of research, learned different leadership styles in different jobs and investing heavily in myself – in February 2016, it was time to design my disruptive innovation.

 My practice, revolves around conducting basic research; making the concept drawn on paper – real, as fast as possible.
 I don’t pride myself on how ‘many’ versions it takes to get to the final outcome, but on how ‘few’.
 Build a model, scale the model, test the model, film the model, watch and listen to how it performs.
 What works?
 What doesn’t?
 Then do the maths and repeat the experiment until you get what you’re looking for.
 I try to stay away from theoretical calculations as much as I can, as a binary approach can shut more doors than it opens.

 The way I work is all about redefining perceptions, so I don’t see problems as problems at all, I see opportunities.

 It took 1219 days of working and thinking to reach the point where I had 2 functional prototypes and a manufacturing legitimacy for the electric-less ball launcher (check out the blog for more info).

-The intended purpose is focused on Cricket and Baseball – the goal being that the user can stand and hit at least 6 balls in sequence before having to reload.
+The intended purpose is focused on Cricket, Tennis and Baseball – the goal being that the user can stand and hit at least 6 balls in sequence before having to reload.
 It is a training aid – designed to increase participation and performance through having fun.
 It answers to the frustrations of the solo kid, who wants to play and get better at batting, but whom is restricted by having no pitchers/bowlers or the means to afford a large electric machine.

 It only takes one product to start a revolution.

 Leeds Beckett University